 Defenses to Homicide Crimes – Involuntary Manslaughter Charges

-you did not act with deliberate disregard for the victim’s life;
+The defendant did not act with a “conscious disregard” for the decedent’s life/safety;

 Examples of Homicide Crimes – Involuntary Manslaughter – Felony Cases